If you own a pontoon boat, then you know that it comes with many perks. However, you also know the struggles of maintaining the pontoon boat.

 Without installation, the 26-foot lift canopy can cost up to $5,000.
 You can add remote control to the package for up to $400.

 Again, these prices are not perfectly accurate.
-However, they can just act as a foundation and comparison when you do go hunting for prices.
-You might not find spectacularly low prices but at least you will know a deal when you see one.
+However, they can act as a foundation and comparison when you do go hunting for prices.
+You might not find spectacularly low prices, but at least you will know a deal when you see one.

-You should also consider the sea legs cost before buying the boat.
+It would be best if you also considered the sea legs cost before buying the boat.
 They can considerably increase the true cost of a pontoon boat.

 Should You Have Insurance